rpsubc8/ESP32TinyElkulator/readmeEnglish.md

  <li>Screen scale</li>
  <li>Precompiled version (flash download 3.9.2) 320x200 (DAC 3 bits, 8 colors)</li>
  <li>No sound emulation for the time being.</li>
+ <li>Option to remove the IEEE (double) rounding calculation from the VGA, to avoid accuracy issues.
+This anomaly was found as a result of David Crespo Tascón's failure to take video.</li>
  <li>
    There are no keys to be mapped:
    <center><img src='preview/keymatrix.gif'></center>